76% would repurchase

 on 9/22/2008 7:02:00 PM

 My first ever Japanese ss was Sofina.
 But I found it very drying and I hate having to order it online.
 So, after reading the reviews for this Shiseido ss on MUA.
 I decided that I'll try it.
 So I just walked into Nordstrom and pick one up.
 I have to admit, the texture of Shiseido ss is a little thicker than Sofina Lucent, but it's not as drying.
 And I still get a matte finish.
 Compare to the Sofina ss, the Shiseido ss is cheaper when compare per oz.
 So, a cheaper price, less drying and readily available = my new HG ss.

-EDIT: The smell & powdery texture got to me.
+The version I have is SPF 50 PA+++, same name.Good, esp for oily skins as it gives a matte finish.
+However, it leaves a silicony, powdery texture that takes getting used to. & I don't like the scent.
+Otherwise, no complaints as it's a rarity to find a sunblock that does not give me a shine.
+This fits the bill perfectly.EDIT: The smell & powdery texture got to me.
 Have stopped using it, which is a shame as it works well for oily skins like mine.
 No shine, nice matte finish that stays all day.
 Just can't stand the scent though.
 I gave 4 lippies as those who have oily skins & don't mind the scent will enjoy using it.

 Oh I had such high hopes that I would finally find a good sunscreen that didn't make me break out!
 Alas, Shiseido, to me, seems no different than your average sunscreen in both texture and quality.
 And it definitely made me break out.

 on 9/11/2008 12:06:00 AM